 The plaintiff appealed.
 On review, the appellate court concluded that the lower judge erred by stopping the videotape and reversing his decision to allow the videotape to be played.
 The defendants failed to make a timely objection to the deposition or to the plaintiff’s failure to file the requisite report.
 Additionally, the appellate court concluded that it was a reversible error to allow the jury to see some of the videotape but to then stop it before the controversial testimony was played.
 Furthermore, the defendant relied on the portion of the videotape that was played during trial in its closing argument, which constituted substantial prejudice to the plaintiff because the jury was not able to see the entire videotape and to put the initial testimony from the physician in context.
 As a result, the appellate court concluded that the plaintiff was entitled to a new trial.

-At the Law Offices of Michael O. Smith, we know how traumatic a car accident can be for the victim and his or her family.
+At the Mass Injury Group, we know how traumatic a car accident can be for the victim and his or her family.
 While you are recuperating from your injuries and dealing with the stress that the accident places on your family, we can vigorously assert your legal rights.
 We make a commitment to responsive, compassionate, and timely legal counsel in each of our cases.
 To schedule your free consultation, call us at 617-263-0030 or contact us online.